wendellduos/out-of-tuna/README.md

 ## Technichal Info

-This game is entriely web-based and will have controller support.
+This game is entirely web-based and will have controller support.

 For information in the project planning, see proj-bones file.